California UPS Truck Accident Lawyers

 UPS, however, hires its truck drivers directly rather than contracting them.
 As their direct employer, UPS bears responsibility for the actions of these drivers.
 However, the company is only responsible for what the workers do as part of their job, which means doing what they are supposed to do during their set hours.

 The trucking company might try to dodge responsibility by claiming the driver wasn’t working for them at the time of the accident.
-When these situations arise, you’ll need the help of experienced UPS truck accident lawyers to support your claim.
+When these situations arise, experienced UPS truck accident lawyers can investigate and gather evidence to support your claim.

 It depends on the situation.
 In general, the commercial trucking industry involves a complex system where one person owns the truck and another individual drives it, or the truck is leased to another company.
 However, UPS owns its trucks and employs its own drivers.
-Even so, the company is not always liable for an accident caused by its employees.
+Even so, the company may not always be liable for accidents caused by its employees.

 Here are a couple of scenarios to consider: